DiamondLightSource/ulims-json-schemas/docs/readme.md

   multiple releases on disk.
 For example, having an $id end with `/0.0.1` will overwrite `0.0.1.json` on every build.

-> [TIP]
+> [!TIP]
 > Advanced schema using a basic schema can evolve at
 > different speeds and release numbers can appear to
 > be related.
-But, each schema is standlone so
+But, each schema is standalone so
-> each release number is seperate from the other.
+> each release number is separate from the other.

 ## Setup on a new machine